PLC Ladder Logic Programming Tutorial (Basics)

 2. Drawn on computer

 When you draw ladder logic on a computer you will make one line at a time.
 As you draw more and more lines (in ladder logic called rungs) they will stack on top of each other, making up what looks like a ladder.
 The best way to look at a large ladder diagram with many lines is to scroll vertically along the screen.

 3. Order of execution

-The last reason for drawing ladder logic horizontal is to set the order of execution.
+The last reason for drawing ladder logic vertically is to set the order of execution.
 Order of execution is how the PLC will run your ladder logic.
 To be more precise in what order your ladder logic instructions will be executed by the PLC.
 A PLC will always start at the top of your ladder logic and then execute its way down.

 Relay Ladder Logic

 As I said before ladder diagrams can look a lot like electrical schematics going vertical.
 Most people learn to draw ladder logic diagrams this way – by building them as electrical schematics.
 But there are some differences.
 This is why I will advice you to learn it in a different way.

 I will explain this way in this ladder logic tutorial.

 The problem here is that electrical control systems and the PLC works in different ways.
 Here are the biggest differences:

 - The PLC takes one ladder logic line (rung) and executes that and then goes to the next line